scoder/acora/README.txt

 It is based on the Aho-Corasick algorithm and an NFA-to-DFA powerset construction.

 Acora comes with both a pure Python implementation and a fast binary module written in Cython.
-However, note that the current construction algorithm is not suitable for really large sets of keywords (i.e. thousands or more).
+However, note that the current construction algorithm is not suitable for really large sets of keywords (i.e. more than a couple of thousand).

 Features